Jonathan Wilson (musician): Solo career

 Wilson released his album Gentle Spirit on Bella Union on August 8, 2011, in the UK and Europe and on September 13, 2011, in the US.
 The album debuted at number 15 on the UK Indie Chart and was awarded the #4 spot on Mojo's 2011 Best Albums of the Year list.
 Gentle Spirit features many special guests including Barry Goldberg, Chris Robinson, Gary Louris, Andy Cabic, Otto Hauser, Josh Grange, Gary Mallaber, Z Berg, Adam McDougall, Johnathan Rice, among others.
 Jonathan was named Uncut Magazine's 2011 "New Artist of the Year".

 In April 2012, Wilson released "Pity Trials and Tomorrow's Child", a limited edition vinyl EP on Bella Union for Record Store Day 2012.
 American Songwriter named it, "Five Things To Look For On Record Store Day".
 One of the album's three tracks, a cover of George Harrison's "Isn't It A Pity", includes guest vocals by Graham Nash.

 In October 2013, Wilson released his second album, Fanfare, on Downtown Records and Bella Union.
 The album debuted at #8 on the UK Indie Chart, #50 on the UK Overall Chart, #18 in the Norway Overall Chart and #49 in the Netherlands in its first week.
 Uncut Magazine and Rolling Stone Germany named Fanfare its Album of the Month the month of its release.
 The album features contributions from David Crosby, Graham Nash, Jackson Browne, Mike Campbell, Benmont Tench, Father John Misty, Taylor Goldsmith (Dawes) and Patrick Sansone (Wilco).
 The album also features Wilson's band, including Jason Borger, Omar Velasco, Richard Gowen and Dan Horne.
 Roy Harper wrote the lyrics to the song "New Mexico".

 In February 2018, Wilson released his third solo album Rare Birds.
 On March 6, 2020, he released his new solo album called Dixie Blur.
 Wilson also completed a solo album titled Frankie Ray in 2007.
 The record was never officially released.

+Wilson's next studio album Eat The Worm was released September 8, 2023.
+He describes the new album as a chance to "break out of any and all comfort zones I may have lapsed into."
+American Songwriter describes it as "sporadically psychedelic, always creative, frequently elaborate, and certainly bizarre soundscapes Wilson delivers with his usual attention to aural detail".